-It is complex and challenging to assess Work Integrated Learning.
+It is complex and challenging to authentically assess Work Integrated Learning.
 Students’ WIL experiences in different workplace contexts will vary considerably, often in unpredictable environments where it is difficult to capture the evidence of learning.
 Developing valid and reliable measures that ensure fair and equitable assessment can be difficult.
-The following tips and links to some great WIL assessment resources aim to assist you in developing quality WIL assessments.
+The following tips and links to some great WIL assessment resources aim to assist you in developing quality authentic WIL assessments.

 Principles of WIL assessment